gluestack/gluestack-ui-flutter/README.md

 ## Contributing

 We welcome contributions from the community.
-If you'd like to contribute to `gluestack_ui`, please read our [contributing guide](./CONTRIBUTING.md) instructions on how to submit a pull request.
+If you'd like to contribute to `gluestack-ui-flutter`, please read our [contributing guide](./CONTRIBUTING.md) instructions on how to submit a pull request.

 ## License